6 “‘No one is to approach any close relative to have sexual relations. I am the Lord…..

 To be consistent with his argument, the pastor would have, also, had to defend these other sexual sins and child sacrifice (v.21).

-The clear warning to God’s people at the beginning of chapter 18 is not to accept the sins of the nations around them.
+The clear warning to God’s people at the beginning of chapter 18 is to NOT accept the sins of the nations around them.

 The answer to God’s prohibitions against sin is not to defend sin but to acknowledge it and repent.
 That is the call to all.
 We are all sinners.
 Christ died to deliver us from sin, not to enable us to make excuses for it.